biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 # Discussion

-BioHackrXiv allow projects to publish their work as a citeable resource in the form of non-peer reviewed pre-published papers [@citesAsRecommendedReading:preprints].
+BioHackrXiv allows projects to publish their work as a citeable resource in the form of non-peer reviewed pre-published papers [@citesAsRecommendedReading:preprints].
 A minority of these may end up as a peer reviewed paper.
 Even so, getting citeable resources is valuable and work done at BioHackathons does not get lost this way.
 These non-peer reviewed publications:

 1. Help working groups capture and expose their work for future reference
 1. Help authors gain a track record and citations as they automatically get included in EuropePMID and Google citations [@citesAsRecommendedReading:preprints].
 Support for PMID may come in the future as JOSS is working on that, see this [tracker](https://github.com/openjournals/joss/issues/153).